-The licensee may host a variety of events which may on occasion be organised in tandem with local community groups.
+The licensee are hospitality professionals specialising in event management.
+They host a variety of events including music festivals.
 The permanent on premises catering service with the sale on other premises authorisation will negate the requirement to apply for limited licences for any given event.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
 Responsible Service of Alcohol guidelines and measures will be in place.